knpuniversity/oo/knpu/episode1/using-objects.md

 Refresh, and now things look just fine!

-We have this `getNameAndSpecs`, so perhaps when I'm choosing a ship I might want to see its important stats since I'm goint to use it to save the day.
+We have this `getNameAndSpecs`, so perhaps when I'm choosing a ship I might want to see its important stats since I'm going to use it to save the day.
 So instead of `getName` I'll use `getNameAndSpecs`.

 First, I'm going to make the short format an optional argument so we don't always have